1. Home

 • Ability to withstand winds of up to 275 MPH (443 km/h);

-• Reduced weight: each block weighs less than 3,5 kg.
+• Lightweight: each block weighs less than 3.5 kg.

-These data have been confirmed by independent engineering tests and comply with ASTM and TAS standards, which evaluate resistance to loads, weathering and environmental impact.
+This data has been confirmed by independent engineering tests and complies with ASTM and TAS standards, which assess resistance to loads, weather conditions, and environmental impact.

-RENCO’s proposal goes beyond replacing concrete.
-It’s about creating a more affordable, sustainable and faster-to-build solution.
-The MCFR system has already been used in pilot projects in the United States, such as the condominium Lakewood Village, in Florida, consisting of 96 housing units.
-The project was completed in just two months, with a team of 11 workers — most of whom had no previous experience in construction.
+The RENCO proposal goes beyond simply replacing concrete.
+It aims to create a more accessible, sustainable, and faster way to build.
+The MCFR system has already been used in pilot projects in the United States, such as the Lakewood Village condominium in Florida, consisting of 96 housing units.
+The project was completed in just two months, with a team of 11 workers — most without prior experience in construction.

-This simplicity allows the system to be implemented on a large scale, including in countries with a high housing deficit.
-By dispensing with expensive equipment, reducing the use of cement and requiring fewer workers, the total cost of the project also decreases substantially.
+This simplicity allows the system to be implemented on a large scale, even in countries with high housing deficits.
+By eliminating the need for expensive equipment, reducing the use of cement, and requiring fewer workers, the total cost of construction also decreases substantially.

 One of the great advantages of MCFR bricks is the reduction of environmental impact.
 From manufacturing to final assembly, the system: